witswap/contracts/README.md

 The eWIT contract has been audited by Red4Sec (see eWit_Security Audit Report_Final_Mainnet.pdf) and is deployed at 0x56EE175FE37CD461486cE3c3166e0CaFCcd9843f.

-# The liquidity rewards contract: Farm.sol
+# The liquidity rewards contract:

-Farm.sol is a contract modified from https://github.com/ltonetwork/uniswap-farming/blob/master/contracts/Farm.sol

-Modifications:
-  1. Removed usage of SafeMath which is obsolete from Solidity ^0.8.0
-  2. Added a defund function usuable by the contract owner only
-  3. Added a variable that can be used to close deposits after a certain block has passed
-  4. Added a variable to lock the LP deposits in the contract until a specified block number has passed
-  5. Added an event for funding and defunding
+The staker contract is a fork of https://github.com/Uniswap/uniswap-v3-staker, it has been deployed at 0x9213d5c6d737Fc2744db9d67037fE90D76Cb0F77.